MichalLytek/type-graphql/docs/interfaces.md

 ### Resolvers and arguments

-We can also define resolvers for the interface fields, using the same syntax we would use when defining one for our object type:
+What's more, we can define resolvers for the interface fields, using the same syntax we would use when defining one for our object type:

 ```typescript
 @InterfaceType()